AVu120/dashboard-editor/README.md

 1. Install all dependencies by running `npm i` or `yarn`.
 2. Start the app on a local dev server by running `npm start` or `yarn start`.
 3. Run basic tests by running `npm run test` or `yarn test`.
+4. Access http://localhost:3000/ in any web browser to play with the running app.